 Got a conference, workshop or seminar coming up?
 If you have ever considered transforming it into a virtual event, now is the time.

 Many of us are working from home and following strict social distancing requirements when we do venture out, as the world’s governments struggle to contain the COVID-19 pandemic.
-Face-to-face meetings of more than two people were banned by the Australian government in March.
+Face-to-face meetings of more than two people were banned by the Canadian government in March.
 But that doesn’t mean your next planned event has to be cancelled.

 In fact, many of our clients are finding a greater than expected appetite to attend virtual events among their existing customer base.
 Attendance for their virtual events often over-achieves compared with average attendance rates for a similar face-to-face event.

 With so many of us in social isolation at home, and working remotely, there’s a captive audience online for webinars, virtual conferences, seminars and events of all shapes and sizes: people who might never have considered attending a digital event in the past now have little alternative if the content is of interest.